Thursday, 6 February 2025

 StealthMole, a Singapore-based AI dark web intelligence startup, secures $7M in Series A funding to expand R&D and address Asia-specific cyber threats.

 StealthMole, a burgeoning startup in the field of artificial intelligence (AI)-powered dark web intelligence, has successfully completed a Series A funding round, securing US$7 million.
-The company, which is based in Singapore and operates a research and development (R&D) office in South Korea, aims to use this significant to expand its R&D capabilities and enhance its commercial offerings within the business-to-business (B2B) sector, as well as to broaden its geographical reach.
+The company, which is based in Singapore and operates a research and development (R&D) office in South Korea, aims to use this significant investment to expand its R&D capabilities and enhance its commercial offerings within the business-to-business (B2B) sector, as well as to broaden its geographical reach.

 Expanding globally with a focus on Asia